daleghent/nina-influxdb-exporter/README.md

 Each swtich metric is tagged with the human-readable name associated with the switch's ID.

 ### Weather

+Additional tags:
+* `wx_device_name`: The name of the connected weather/observing conditions device

 | Metric | Definition | Type |
 | ------ | ---------- | ---- |